Yurunsoft/nacos-php/README.md

 // Get config listener
 $listenerConfig = new ListenerConfig([
-    'timeout'  => 30000, // The config listener long polling timeout, in milliseconds 'failedWaitTime' => 3000, // Waiting time to retry after failure, in milliseconds 'savePath' => '', // Config save path, default is empty and not saved to file ]);
+    'timeout'  => 30000, // The config listener long polling timeout, in milliseconds.
+The result is returned immediately when the value is 0.
+    'failedWaitTime' => 3000, // Waiting time to retry after failure, in milliseconds 'savePath' => '', // Config save path, default is empty and not saved to file ]);